FuelLabs/sway/docs/book/src/advanced/traits.md

 ## Supertraits

 When using multiple traits, scenarios often come up where one trait may require functionality from another trait.
-This is where supertraits come in as they allow you to require a trait when implementing another trait (ie. a trait with a trait).
+This is where supertraits come in as they allow you to require a trait when implementing another trait, i.e., a trait with a trait.
 A good example of this is the `Ord` trait of the `core` library of Sway.
 The `Ord` trait requires the `Eq` trait, so `Eq` is kept as a separate trait as one may decide to implement `Eq` without implementing other parts of the `Ord` trait.

 ```sway